raae/queen.raae.codes/src/content/posts-queen/2026/03/09-build-the-insight-layer/index.md

 ## I did this with podcast transcripts

 I've built exactly this for the Slow & Steady podcast.
 Raw transcripts go in, and out comes a structured knowledge base: ideas extracted, stories tagged, quotable moments indexed by theme.
-When I ask Jean-Claude "what should I blog about?", it doesn't read through 236 episodes of raw audio transcripts.
+When I ask Jean-Claude (my Claude Code instance) "what should I blog about?", it doesn't read through 236 episodes of raw audio transcripts.
 It searches the processed knowledge base, finds the themes, then pulls the specific quotes it needs to give me ideas.

 (Sidenote: if you want this for your podcast, [drop me a line](mailto:queen@raae.codes?subject=Podcast%20pipeline).)

 ## Now imagine this for your SaaS

-So I pitched Benedikt on doing something similar for the emails in [Userlist](https://userlist.com/?via=queen).
+So I pitched Benedikt, my-cohost and the founder of [Userlist](https://userlist.com/?via=queen), on doing something similar for their users' emails.
 Their MCP server can do CRUD: list users, get a broadcast, create a campaign.
 But what if it could also answer "which onboarding emails aren't landing?" or "what should my next broadcast be about?" without the agent doing all the analysis itself?
 Pre-process the engagement data, and the agent gets the answer in one call.

-At Outseta we're in the same spot.
+At [Outseta](https://outseta.com?via=queen) we're in the same spot.
 Our MCP MVP mirrors the API.
 Fine for basic operations.
 But the questions we actually want agents to answer aren't CRUD:

 "Which customers are at risk?" — that needs a computed score, not a list endpoint.
 "What topics drive conversions?" — that needs pattern analysis across email and billing data.